Kelly Reilly

 Jessica Kelly Siobhán Reilly (born 18 July 1977) is an English actress.
-She first appeared on screen in 1995 on the series The Biz.
-Her other television work includes starring roles in the British crime drama Above Suspicion (2009–2012), the American psychological medical drama Black Box (2014), the American anthology crime drama True Detective (2015) and the historical fantasy drama Britannia (2018).
-From 2018–24, she played Beth Dutton on Yellowstone, opposite Kevin Costner.
+Her television work includes starring roles in the British crime drama Above Suspicion (2009–2012), the American psychological medical drama Black Box (2014), the American anthology crime drama True Detective (2015) and the historical fantasy drama Britannia (2018).
+From 2018 to 2024, she played Beth Dutton on American neo-Western dramas Yellowstone, opposite Kevin Costner, and its spin-off Dutton Ranch (2026–present).

-Reilly's film work began in 2000 in the English comedy film Maybe Baby.
-She went on to have a supporting role in the romantic drama Pride & Prejudice (2005), a leading role in the horror thriller film Eden Lake (2008), the role of Mary Morstan in Sherlock Holmes (2009) and its 2011 sequel Sherlock Holmes: A Game of Shadows, a leading role in Flight with Denzel Washington (2012), and the thriller 10x10 with Luke Evans (2018).
+Reilly's film work began in 2000 in the English comedy Maybe Baby.
+She went on to have a supporting role in the romantic drama Pride & Prejudice (2005), a leading role in the horror thriller Eden Lake (2008), the role of Mary Morstan in the mystery action films Sherlock Holmes (2009) and its 2011 sequel Sherlock Holmes: A Game of Shadows, a leading role in the American drama Flight with Denzel Washington (2012), and the psychological thriller 10x10 with Luke Evans (2018).

 She was nominated for a Laurence Olivier Award for her performance in After Miss Julie at the Donmar Warehouse (2003–2004).

 Early life

-Reilly was born and brought up in Chessington, the daughter of a hospital receptionist and Jack Reilly, a police officer.
+Reilly was born and raised in Chessington, the daughter of a hospital receptionist and Jack Reilly, a police officer.
 She attended Tolworth Girls' School in Tolworth, where she studied drama to obtain a GCSE.
 Her grandparents are Irish.